CA4022/CSC1109-Data-Speed-and-Scale/docs/bonus3/index.md

         ```

 TIP: If you have a directory full of `.ex` files and you want to be able to quickly and easily
-compile them all to use interactively in `iex`, you simply need to run `elixir *.ex`.
-Just remember
+compile them all to use interactively in `iex`, you simply need to run `elixirc *.ex`.
+Just
-to make sure you won't create any namespace conflicts if you do this!
+remember to make sure you won't create any namespace conflicts if you do this!

 ### nth Fibonacci Number ###